Daniil034/Job-listings-with-filtering/README.md

 ### What I learned

 I learned basics of Stitches and how it can improve my experience of styling React components, though at first it was a pain in a ... to settle it in this project.
+I was also able to implement React hook createContext which is quite handy for such small projects over Redux.

 ### Continued development